IrwinKwan/Timeline_InformationForagingForks/README.md

 Inputs
 ---

-Place in the data directory:
+Place in the ../timeline_forks_data directory (yes, it's one directory above the source code):

 - A codes file in tab-separated format, usually copy-pastable from Excel, ex: p03-coded.txt